Lipid bilayer: Mechanics

 Lipid bilayers are large enough structures to have some of the mechanical properties of liquids or solids.
 The area compression modulus Ka, bending modulus Kb, and edge energy $\Lambda$, can be used to describe them.
 Solid lipid bilayers also have a shear modulus, but like any liquid, the shear modulus is zero for fluid bilayers.
 These mechanical properties affect how the membrane functions.
 Ka and Kb affect the ability of proteins and small molecules to insert into the bilayer, and bilayer mechanical properties have been shown to alter the function of mechanically activated ion channels.
 Bilayer mechanical properties also govern what types of stress a cell can withstand without tearing.
 Although lipid bilayers can easily bend, most cannot stretch more than a few percent before rupturing.

 As discussed in the Structure and organization section, the hydrophobic attraction of lipid tails in water is the primary force holding lipid bilayers together.
 Thus, the elastic modulus of the bilayer is primarily determined by how much extra area is exposed to water when the lipid molecules are stretched apart.
 It is not surprising given this understanding of the forces involved that studies have shown that Ka varies strongly with osmotic pressure but only weakly with tail length and unsaturation.
 Because the forces involved are so small, it is difficult to experimentally determine Ka.
 Most techniques require sophisticated microscopy and very sensitive measurement equipment.

 In contrast to Ka, which is a measure of how much energy is needed to stretch the bilayer, Kb is a measure of how much energy is needed to bend or flex the bilayer.
 Formally, bending modulus is defined as the energy required to deform a membrane from its intrinsic curvature to some other curvature.
 Intrinsic curvature is defined by the ratio of the diameter of the head group to that of the tail group.
 For two-tailed PC lipids, this ratio is nearly one so the intrinsic curvature is nearly zero.
 If a particular lipid has too large a deviation from zero intrinsic curvature it will not form a bilayer and will instead form other phases such as micelles or inverted micelles.
-Addition of small hydrophilic molecules like sucrose into mixed lipid lamellar liposomes made from galactolipid-rich thylakoid membranes destabilises bilayers into micellar phase.
-Typically, Kb is not measured experimentally but rather is calculated from measurements of Ka and bilayer thickness, since the three parameters are related.
+Addition of small hydrophilic molecules like sucrose into mixed lipid lamellar liposomes made from galactolipid-rich thylakoid membranes destabilises bilayers into the micellar phase.